Try Kart Racing without all the upfront expense!

 How Fast are the karts?

-Unlike rental karts you may have ridden in the past, even our slow S1 4-cycle karts are faster, generally in the 40-45 mph range.
-Our S4 4-cycle karts lap at 55-60, 2 cycles will go 70 mph, and the high end shifters will do 80-90mph on the straightaways.
+Unlike rental karts you may have ridden in the past, even our slow 4-cycle karts are faster, generally in the 45-50 mph range.
+2 cycles will go 70 mph, and the high end shifters will do 80-90mph on the straightaways.
 Because of the higher speeds, we have a higher need for safety equipment.
 Karting is very safe, partially because they are low to the ground and have limited suspensions, and partially because safety equipment and racing regulations help ensure a fun and safe program.

 How old/big do drivers need to be?

-Drivers for arrive and drive may be any age between 8 and 95 (health withstanding!)
-Drivers need to be at least 4’6″ tall and MUST let us know their height and weight at least 5 days prior to race (so we can pre-set up the kart).
+Drivers for arrive and drive may be any age between 5 and 95 (health withstanding!)
+Drivers need to be at least 4′ tall (actually, it’s by the length of the leg more then actual height) and MUST let us know their inseam size and weight at least 5 days prior to race (so we can pre-set up the kart).
 Drivers under 18 MUST have a parent or guardian present to sign paperwork, and children under 15 MUST have a parent or guardian chaperone them at the track, we do not “babysit”.

 What if the kart “breaks”?